Small Algae Eaters

 Although there are tons of African cichlid types, generally, they will always graze upon algae whether they are male or female.
 It’s best to research which African Cichlids are recommended for 10-gallon tanks, as some types can reach up to 3 feet in length.

 Neolamprologus Multifasciatus cichlids, however, are much smaller.
 These fish, although beautiful, are often unseen due to their tendency to take refuge in shells.

 Small Snails That Eat Algae

-Care Level: Minimal.
-Although they are productive algae eaters, in some circles their reputations as a pest species precedes them.
+- Care Level: Minimal.
+Although they are productive algae eaters, their reputations as a pest species precede them in some circles.

-Trumpet snails are also interesting looking, algae eating machines.
+Trumpet snails are also attractive looking, algae-eating machines.
 Their primary food source is algae, so they can be great tools for keeping algae levels to a minimum.
-They get their name from their unique shell design, which is cone shaped.
+They get their name from their unique shell design, which is cone-shaped.
 They’re usually a rusty-brown, although black trumpet snails are rare and can be found.

-Trumpet snails are somewhat non-active during the day, and do the majority of their feeding and exploring at night.
+Trumpet snails are somewhat non-active during the day, and do most of their feeding and exploring at night.
 Tanks containing live plants will benefit greatly from the help of trumpet snails.